anshikasaini12/isp-support-assistant/README.md

 outage-related keywords, rather than relying on Dialogflow CX's built-in intent matching at that point in the conversation.

+**Why not rely on intent matching directly:** the `router_status` parameter uses entity type `@sys.any` (needed because router descriptions vary too widely for a closed entity set).
+Dialogflow CX's form-filling for an actively required `@sys.any` parameter consumes the very next utterance as the parameter value, even when that utterance also matches a defined intent with high NLU confidence — this is a known behavior of `@sys.any`'s catch-all matching, confirmed via the CX simulator's diagnostic trace during testing (intent scored 1.0 as an alternative match but was not the one triggered).
+Page-level explicit intent routes did not override this either, since parameter form-filling is evaluated ahead of route matching in this case.

 **Resolution:** the webhook-based keyword check runs after the parameter is captured, and correctly identifies the interruption regardless of how